Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: The Weak Lensing Convergence Map

 \subsection{An Updated Convergence Map}

-The GTO2deg$^2$ field consists of 9 Suprime-Cam pointings acquired on April 18-25, 2001.
-The exposure time varies from subfield to subfield.
-For each subfield, we select the best seeing images whose summed exposure time exceeds 2000 seconds (or all the exposures for those fields where the total exposure time is less than 2000 seconds).
-The exposure time per field for the stacked images ranges from 1800 seconds to 2400 seconds.
-The median seeing for the 9 frames ranges from 0.64$^{\prime\prime}$ to 0.77$^{\prime\prime}$ with an overall median of $0.66^{\prime\prime}$.

-We use all galaxies with 23 $ < R_{C} <$ 26 that are detected at significance $ \gtrsim 10 \sigma$ as sources.
+To construct the convergence map, we use all galaxies with 23 $ < R_{C} <$ 26 that are detected at significance $ \gtrsim 10 \sigma$ as sources.
 On average there are 35 sources arcmin$^{-2}$; a total of 254,010 sources meet our cuts.
 To derive the ellipticities of the sources, we use the routines {\it getshapes}, {\it efit}, and {\it ecorrect} in the {\it imcat} package (Kaiser, Squires \& Broadhurst 1999: KSB).
-We measure the object shears using {\it imcat} (KSB).

 From the shears, we construct lensing maps using a modified version of the KSB algorithm (Hoekstra et al. 1998).
 First, we measure the size and ellipticity of all the stars identified in the stacked images.
 We then use a second order polynomial function in pixel $x$ and $y$ coordinates to fit for the PSF size and ellipticity in each subfield image.
 This procedure yields an estimate of the PSF size and shape at each galaxy position, and, therefore, the stellar shear and smear polarizabilities, $P_{sh}^*$ and $P_{sm}^*$, respectively.